 They begin rationalization only after:

-In practice, the best time to start is earlier—when complexity is still manageable.
+In practice, the best time to start is as early as possible—when complexity is still manageable.

 Typical triggers include:

-If leadership cannot answer basic questions about the application landscape, rationalization is already overdue.
+If leadership cannot answer basic questions about the application landscape, it is a sign that rationalization is already overdue.

 For example:

-If these answers require manual investigation, visibility is missing.
+If these answers require manual investigation, visibility and transparency is missing.

 The Core Principles of Effective Application Rationalization